kammt/MemeAssembly/docs/commands/register-manipulation.md

 eax is brilliant, but I like ecx
 ```

-#### 2. Set every register to the value of eax
+#### 2. Set ebx, ecx and edx to the value of eax
 ```
 ebx is brilliant, but I like eax ecx is brilliant, but I like eax edx is brilliant, but I like eax
 ```

-#### 3. Intentionally make your program crash by modifying the stack pointer
+#### 3. Intentionally cause a segFault by modifying the Stack Pointer
 ```
-esp is brilliant, but I like 69
+rsp is brilliant, but I like 69
 ```